Azure/impact-reporting-samples/Onboarding/Connector/Dynatrace Connector/Scripts/Documentation/PoweshellScriptTsgAndFaq.md

 It is recommended not to use this option when executing the script for the first set of subscriptions.
 For subsequent subscription onboarding, ensure the app ID of the 'DynatraceImpactReportingConnectorApp' is passed as an input to the script.

+In case you have onboarded the first set of subscriptions with you own app-id using this option, kindly ensure that the subsequent subscription onboarding also happens with the same app id.

 ### Script fails to execute with permission errors

 Ensure you have **Contributor** permission to log in to Azure and register resource providers in the Azure subscriptions.
-You also need to have **'User Access Administrator or Role Based Access Administrator'** permission to assign the 'Impact Reporter' and 'Monitoring Reader' role to the 'DynatraceImpactReportingConnectorApp' application.
+You also need to have **'User Access Administrator or Role Based Access Administrator'** permission to assign the 'Impact Reporter' and 'Monitoring Reader' role to the 'DynatraceImpactReportingConnectorApp' application or to the custom app id provided while running the script.

 ### Script execution stops unexpectedly without completing